BeteabAdmassu/Railway-ticketing-system/README.md

 ```

       2.2.3	Conceptual Data Modeling using ER Model
+When creating a conceptual data model for a railway ticketing system using an Entity-Relationship (ER) model, there are several entities that should be taken into account.
+These include passengers, tickets, trains, and stations.
+There should be relationships between these entities, such as a passenger-ticket relationship, a ticket-train relationship, and a train-station relationship.
+Additionally, other relationships may be included, such as a passenger-station relationship, depending on the required functionality of the system.
+Each entity should also have attributes associated with it, such as a passenger's name, a ticket's price, a train's type, and a station's location.
+These attributes should be carefully chosen to ensure that the model accurately reflects the data that needs to be captured and stored.

         2.2.3.1	Entity Types, Attributes and Relationships of the System
+The entity types, attributes, and relationships of a railway ticketing system would include entities such as passengers, tickets, trains, and stations, as well as attributes such as passenger name, ticket price, train type, and station location.
+Relationships between these entities would include a passenger-ticket relationship, a ticket-train relationship, and a train-station relationship.
+Additionally, there may be other relationships between entities, such as a passenger-station relationship, depending on the required functionality of the system.

         2.2.3.2	ER Diagram
 The ER diagram of a railway ticketing system typically contains entities such as Admin, Trip and Transaction, among others.
 The entities are linked to one another through relationships such as one-to-one, one-to-many, and many-to-many.
 The one-to-one relationship is used to link a passenger to their login credentials, while the one-to-many relationship is used to link a passenger to their tickets.
 The many-to-many relationship is used to link different tickets to different trains.